 In addition, if the Convertible Notes are converted we may be required to issue shares of our common stock to settle amounts due above the principal amount of the Convertible Notes, which may have a dilutive impact on holders of our common stock.
-Furthermore, the issuance of such shares of our common stock, any sales of shares of our common stock issuable upon such conversion of the Convertible Notes or the perception that such issuance or sales could occur could adversely affect the trading prices of our common stock.
-Because the number of shares of our common stock due upon conversion depends on the trading price of our common stock at the time the Convertible Notes are converted we cannot predict the extent of any dilutive or trading price impact related to the conversion of the Convertible Notes.
+Furthermore, the issuance of such shares of our common stock, any sales of shares of our common stock issuable upon such conversion of the Convertible Notes or the perception that such issuance or sales could occur could adversely affect the trading prices of our common stock at the time the Convertible Notes are converted we cannot predict the extent of any dilutive or trading price impact related to the conversion of the Convertible Notes.